Economic recovery of Mississippi commercial fishing from natural and technological disasters

-In order to understand the magnitude of the potential economic impacts of the Gulf of Mexico oil spill (GOMOS) or the Deepwater Horizon oil spill (DWHOS) to the different economic sectors affected, multi-year baseline economic information about each sector in all the five Gulf of Mexico (GOM) states are currently being compiled from various secondary sources.
+In order to understand the magnitude of the economic impacts of the natural and technological disasters during the past decade to the recreational and commercial fishing sectors, multi-year baseline economic information about each sector in all five Gulf states are currently being compiled from various secondary sources.

 Illustrative examples on how the time series-data were used in determining the economic recovery paths of the commercial and recreational fishing sectors are shown in Figures 1-2.
 Using secondary annual data, economic recovery models were developed incorporating the direct economic impacts of Hurricane Katrina and the Gulf of Mexico oil spill to the Mississippi commercial landing values.
 The annual Mississippi commercial landing values published by NOAA Fisheries (2015) adjusted for inflation are shown by the bars labeled as “actual”.
 The bars show marked reductions in landing values after Hurricane Katrina and the Gulf of Mexico oil spill.

 The economic recovery path shown by the line marked “nokatrina” plots the annual predicted commercial landing values without Hurricane Katrina (Figure 1).
 The vertical distances between the “actual” bars and the “nokatrina” line show the annual direct economic impacts of the natural disaster to the Mississippi commercial fishing sector in 2005 and 2006.
 The economic recovery path suggests that it took at least two years for Mississippi annual commercial landings to return to the pre-Katrina trend.